TPB-in-Texas/Canis-Systems/README.md

 # Canis-Systems
-A place for my intellectual property
+This is a place for my intellectual property.